Elseid Hysaj: 2020–21: Nations League promotion & 2022 World Cup qualification

-2022–24: UEFA Nations League cycles and Euro 2024 campaign
+2022 Nations League and Euro 2024 campaign

-Due to the absence of a natural left-back in the squad, Hysaj was occasionally deployed on the left flank during the 2022–23 UEFA Nations League B campaign, allowing teammate Iván Balliu to start on the right side of defence.
-Hysaj featured in all four group matches, captaining Albania in the away fixture against Israel.
-Albania recorded two identical 1–1 draws against Iceland and two 2–1 defeats to Israel, finishing third of the group but not relegated to League C due to suspension of Russia.
+Due to the absence of a natural left-back in the squad, Hysaj was occasionally deployed on the left flank during the 2022–23 UEFA Nations League B campaign.
+He featured in all four group matches, captaining Albania in the away fixture against Israel; Albania recorded two identical 1–1 draws against Iceland and two 2–1 defeats to Israel, finishing third in the group but not being relegated to League C due to the suspension of Russia.

-Following the appointment of Sylvinho as Albania’s head coach in early 2023, Hysaj was reinstated in his natural right-back position, as the coach established a more balanced defensive setup with a dedicated left-back option, also reappointing Hysaj as team captain, where he featured in all three opening matches of the Euro 2024 qualifying campaign in March and in June 2023, during which Albania achieved two victories and one defeat.

-Later in September 2023, the captaincy was officially passed to Berat Djimsiti, though Hysaj continued to serve as a senior leader and regular starter playing full 90-minutes.
-Albania maintained a strong run of form throughout the qualifiers, registering two additional victories and three draws, ultimately finishing top of their group for the first time in history, collecting 15 points—level with the Czech Republic but ahead on head-to-head record—thus securing qualification for the final tournament of a European Championship for only the second time ever.
+Following the appointment of Sylvinho as Albania's head coach in early 2023 ahead of the UEFA Euro 2024 qualifying, Hysaj was reinstated in his natural right-back position and reappointed as team captain, playing the full 90 minutes in all three opening matches of the UEFA Euro 2024 qualifying Group E in March and June 2023, during which Albania achieved two victories and one defeat, conceding only two goals.
+Later in September 2023, the captaincy was officially passed to Berat Djimsiti, though Hysaj remained a regular starter, being ever-present up until the penultimate match of the qualifying campaign assisting once, as Albania maintained a strong run of form, recording two additional victories and three draws, conceding only two other goals, securing qualification for the final tournament one match before the end of the campaign, marking their second-ever qualification for a European Championship.
+They ultimately finished top of their group for the first time in history, collecting 15 points—level with the Czech Republic but ahead on head-to-head record.

-In June 2024, Hysaj was included in Sylvinho’s final 26-man squad for UEFA Euro 2024, hosted in Germany.

-He featured in Albania’s first two group matches of UEFA Euro 2024 Group B, starting against Italy and Croatia.
+In June 2024, Hysaj was included in Sylvinho's final 26-man squad for UEFA Euro 2024 finals in Germany.
+He featured in Albania's first two group matches of Group B, starting against Italy and Croatia.
 In the opening 2–1 defeat to Italy, Hysaj was involved in the action leading to the decisive goal, drawing criticism from several media outlets.
-He was again criticised for his performance in the following 2–2 draw with Croatia, where Albania conceded an equaliser from his defensive side.
-As a result, coach Sylvinho opted to leave him on the bench for the final match against Spain giving the starting role to Iván Balliu.
+He was again criticised for his performance in the 2–2 draw with Croatia, where Albania conceded an equaliser from his defensive side.
+As a result, coach Sylvinho opted to leave him on the bench for the final match against Spain, giving the starting role to Iván Balliu.
 Albania finished bottom of the group with one point and were eliminated from the tournament.